future-architect/vuls/README.md

 To use native Go implementation from crypto/ssh, specify this option.
 This is useful in situations where you may not have access to traditional UNIX tools.
-But It is important to note that this mode does not check the host key.
+But it is important to note that this mode does not check the host key.